Foundation Star Stitch!

 I abbreviate it Fstar in keeping with how other crochet foundation stitches tend to be abbreviated in patterns.

-The Starwirbel design could be started with the foundation star, but it’s not part of pattern or the class description, so it’s an extra feature.
+Starwirbel could be started with the foundation star, but it’s not part of pattern or the class description, so it’s an extra feature.
 (I’ll be happy to demonstrate how to do it in class if anyone asks.)

 My other wish was to try a new yarn or two for the design.
 Schulana Kid-Paillettes is the stunning yarn I used a few years ago for Starwirbel.
 I found no close substitutes for it back then.
 I’m excited about the one shown here: Alchemy Yarns’ Tweedy.
 The way it’s hand dyed gives this foundation star stitch a fiery look!
 One of the strands that shows up well in the photo is silk raffia.
 The play of light is unique.